iyzhang/www/_posts/2015-02-01-consistency.md

 provided by distributed systems and databases, I will try to define the guarantees themselves.

-**Consistency**, as in the CAP theorem, defines how *copies of a single data item* relate to each other in the system.
+**Consistency**, as in the CAP theorem, defines how *copies of the set of data items* in a system relate to each other.
 Does the system ensure that they appear as if they are a single copy (to an application or an external observer)?
 Or do they appear to have some other apparent behavior (i.e., after some period of time they converge to a single copy)?

+**Edit: Coherence** Someone pointed out to me that I should also define coherence, as how *copies of a single item* relate to each other (assuming that the system holds more than one data item).
+Architects tend to define this differently from consistency due to reasoning about a single cache line vs. multiple cache lines.
+As a result, it is possible to have consistency bugs that are not coherence bugs.

-**Isolation**, in ACID, defines the how *transactions on multiple items* relate to each other in the system.
-Does the system ensure that transactions appear as if they each ran sequentially on a single copy of the database?
+**Isolation**, in ACID, defines the how *sets of multiple operations on the set of data items* in a system relate to each other.
+Does the system ensure that a set of operations (grouped together in a *transaction*) appear as if they ran at a single point in time?
+Do transactions then appear as if they each ran sequentially on a single copy of the database?
 Or some other behavior (i.e., each transaction ran on its own snapshot of the database)?

-In summary, consistency dictates how the system orders operations for single data items, and isolation dictates how the system orders transactions over multiple items.
-As a side effect, consistency is a total ordering guarantee for each data item, while isolation is a partial ordering guarantee (because not every transaction touches every data item).
+In summary, (1) coherence dictates how a system orders operations for a single data item in the system, (2) consistency dictates how a system orders operations for the entire set of data items in the system, and (3) isolation dictates how a system orders sets of operations grouped in transactions over the entire set of items in the system.
+As a side effect, consistency is a total ordering guarantee for a set of replicas, while isolation is a partial ordering guarantee (because not every transaction touches every data item).

 ### What about the C in ACID?